-Erik Logan, who stepped down as OWN president last year and who currently sits on the board of Big Machine, was voiced his firm support for Scott Borchetta in an open letter to Swift. “… As someone who has been by Scott’s side from before you were born, I’m not going to sit on the sidelines and allow you to re-write history and bend the truth to justify your lack of understanding of a business deal,” he wrote, before labeling Swift “the real bully.”
+Erik Logan, who stepped down as OWN president last year and currently sits on the board of Big Machine, voiced his firm support for Scott Borchetta in an open letter to Swift. “… As someone who has been by Scott’s side from before you were born, I’m not going to sit on the sidelines and allow you to re-write history and bend the truth to justify your lack of understanding of a business deal,” he wrote, before labeling Swift “the real bully.”
 “Your [sic] lying.
 Stop it.
 Take responsibility for your own actions.”

 Braun’s wife, Yael, meanwhile, posted a lengthy Notes app note to Instagram defending her husband and similarly rebutting the basis of Swift’s argument.
 The post was liked by celebs including Kacey Musgraves.